jonasf/jonasf.github.io/_posts/2020-03-03-improving-your-privacy-online-pt1.markdown

 ### Use browser plugins

-Use privacy enhancing browser plugins in Firefox.
+**Start** using privacy enhancing browser plugins in Firefox.

 Use [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) to block ads.
 This will make your browsing experience a joy.

 Use [Privacy Badger](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/) by the [EFF](https://www.eff.org/) to block trackers even more.

-Use [Facebook container](https://addons.mozilla.org/en-US/firefox/addon/facebook-container/) to make it harder for Facebook to track you.
+Use [Facebook container](https://addons.mozilla.org/en-US/firefox/addon/facebook-container/) to make it harder for Facebook to track you if you are a Facebook user.

 These plugins also work in [Firefox on Android](https://play.google.com/store/apps/details?id=org.mozilla.firefox&hl=en_US).
 I have yet to find an equally good solution for my IOS devices.